AAFC-BICoE/rpmout/README.md

 It extracts the RPM tag info (using the rpm command) and optionally, R packages, and produces an HTML list fragment (default), JSON, simple text, and LaTeX.
 It can be restricted to the RPMS that are implicated in a particular set of directories.

+The LaTeX version creates three indexes of packages:
+1. Index by software package name
+2. Index by RPM Group, package name
+3. Index by License, package name

-The LaTeX version also creates a clickable index of all packages.
+The LaTeX version creates table of counts by license, useful for auditing purposes.

 My use is to produce a list of bioinformatics applications installed as RPMS on a Rocks cluster http://en.wikipedia.org/wiki/Rocks_Cluster_Distribution

 For example: users want to know what is installed in the bioinformatics install dir /opt/bioinformatics, and 'rpmout' generates (by default) an HTML fragment made up of a list of rpms and their useful attributes.
 This fragment is meant to be embedded into a static HTML page that wraps it with the appropriate local style, titles it, etc.

 ###Usage###